 Tips To Stay Safe While Walking Alone

-- Stay in view of other people- Try to avoid areas without other people around.
+- Stay in view of other people- Try to avoid walking in areas without other people around.
 You want to be able to call for help if necessary.
-Rather than taking a shortcut through a dark alley, take the main streets.
+Rather than taking a shortcut through an alley, take the main streets.
 A criminal is less likely to rob you if other people are present.

-- Don’t walk in areas you aren’t familiar with at night- During the day, it’s pretty safe to walk just about anywhere.
+- Don’t walk in areas you aren’t familiar with at night- During the day, it’s pretty safe to walk in most places.
 At night, you want to know where you are going.

 - Walk fast- People are less likely to stop you and hassle you if you walk by quickly.
 Any beggars or scammers trying to talk to you quickly give up when you speed right by.
 If someone does follow you trying to sell you something or run a scam, they’ll quickly give up and search for an easier target that they can keep up with.

 - Be careful with traffic- Traffic rules vary by country.
-Some places, cars have the right of way.
+In some places, cars have the right of way.
 Some places seemingly have no traffic rules.
 Also, remember what side of the street cars drive on wherever you’re traveling.
 Stay alert and look both ways when crossing the street.

-Accidents can be caused by Driving too fast- For whatever reason, bus drivers are speed demons.
+Accidents can be caused by Driving too fast.
+Bus drivers and taxi drivers are speed demons.
 No matter where in the world you are, they like to drive fast.
 This increases the likelihood of an accident.

 Careless driving can also lead to accidents.
 Some drivers’ only concern is making it to their destination as fast as possible.
 I’ve seen bus drivers pass on blind corners and plow through massive potholes without a care in the world.

 Other drivers can also be a danger.
 Even if your driver is doing everything right, accidents still happen.
 Drunk driving is an epidemic in some regions.

 A Safety Note About Motorcycle Taxis, Tuk Tuks, and Rickshaws